quispepa/Medical-Diagnosis-Api/README.md

 > **Reason:** This approach ensures that the `MedicalRecord` is created and saved along with the `Patient` in a single transaction, avoiding detached entity errors.

 ---

-This section provides a clear explanation of the implementation and reason behind this setup for your project documentation.